bradgrantham/apple2a/README.md

-# Apple 2a
+# Apple IIa

-Custom ROM for the Apple 2e.
-Looks mostly like a real Apple 2e, but when you type `RUN`, the code is compiled instead of interpreted.
+Custom ROM for the Apple IIe.
+Looks mostly like a real Apple IIe, but when you type `RUN`, the code is compiled instead of interpreted.
 Runs between 5 and 30 times faster.